-- ★ Choose the value to draw into the anatomical overlay dataset (recall that all values in the copied/blank overlay dataset are zero at this point) - → If you drawing only one ROI, then the default value of 1 is good - If you are drawing multiple ROIs, then you should choose a different numerical value for each so that they can be distinguished later - Pencil and paper are our friends -- write down which number corresponds with which ROI for later recall! - ★ You could use ROI color maps (this is now the default): - → Choose the '\\' map.
-Set 'pos' on. - → Right click on colormap --> Choose Colorscale --> ROI\i256 (or ROI\innn), - Set 'autoRange' off.
-Set range to 256 - ★ Choose the drawing color - This is the color that is shown while you are drawing - Color choice is only important to give a good contrast with underlay, so don't obsess too much over this
+- ★ Choose the value to draw into the anatomical overlay dataset (recall that all values in the copied/blank overlay dataset are zero at this point) - → If you drawing only one ROI, then the default value of 1 is good - ► Erase with value of zero! - → If you are drawing multiple ROIs, then you should choose a different numerical value for each so that they can be distinguished later - ⇒ Pencil and paper are our friends -- write down which number corresponds with which ROI for later recall! - ★ You could use ROI color maps (this is now the default): - → Choose the '' map.
+Set 'pos' on. - → Right click on colormap --> Choose Colorscale --> ROI_i256 (or ROI_innn), - → Set 'autoRange' off.
+Set range to 256 - ★ Choose the drawing color - → This is the color that is shown while you are drawing

-- ➡ After you finish a drawing motion, the voxels you drew will be filled with the drawing value, the image will be redisplayed, and the colors will be determined by the [Define OverLay] control panel

-- ★ Choose the drawing mode
+- → After you finish a drawing motion, the voxels you drew will be filled with the drawing value, the image will be redisplayed, and the colors will be determined by the [Define OverLay] control panel - ★ Choose the drawing mode

-- → [Filled Curve]